thomasclarke1969/documentation/integration/ios/concepts.md

 **Querying**

-LayerKit provides a powerful querying engine that lets you search for specific Conversations or Messages based on key properities.
+LayerKit provides a powerful querying engine that lets you search for specific Conversations or Messages based on key properties.
 For example, you can find a list of all Conversations sorted by when the last message was received, or find all Messages in a Conversation that are unread.
 To build a Query, you specify which class you wish to execute the query on - either Conversations or Messages, and you can then specify any predicates, and how you want the results to be sorted.

 ```emphasis